Newsmax: History and content

-Ruddy started Newsmax.com on September 16, 1998, supported by a group of investors, including the family of former Central Intelligence Agency Director William J. Casey.
+Christopher Ruddy started Newsmax.com on September 16, 1998, supported by a group of investors including the family of former Central Intelligence Agency Director William J. Casey.
 Later, Richard Mellon Scaife, Ruddy's former employer at the Pittsburgh Tribune-Review, invested in the fledgling company.
-One of the initial board members was author James Dale Davidson who edited a financial newsletter.
-Davidson's co-editor, Lord Rees-Mogg, former editor of the London Times, later became chairman of Newsmax.
-Ruddy previously promoted conspiracy theories around the suicide of Vince Foster.
+One of the initial board members was author James Dale Davidson, who edited a financial newsletter.
+Davidson's co-editor, Lord Rees-Mogg, former editor of the Times of London, later became chairman of Newsmax.
+Ruddy previously promoted conspiracy theories about the suicide of Vince Foster.

 Other news figures who later joined the Newsmax board included Arnaud de Borchgrave, the longtime Newsweek chief correspondent who also serves as editor-at-large of United Press International (UPI), and Jeff Cunningham, former publisher of Forbes.
-Admiral Thomas Moorer, the former Chairman of the Joint Chiefs of Staff and Chief of Naval Operations during the Vietnam War, also served as one of the company's founding board members.
-Former United States Secretary of State and Nixon and Ford administration Chief of Staff General Alexander M. Haig, Jr. served as special adviser to NewsMax.
+Admiral Thomas Moorer, the former chairman of the Joint Chiefs of Staff and chief of naval operations during the Vietnam War, also served as one of the company's founding board members.
+Former United States secretary of state and Nixon and Ford administration chief of staff General Alexander M. Haig, Jr. served as special adviser to Newsmax.

-In 1998, Newsmax became known for its anti-Clinton content.
-In the fall of 2007, Newsmax CEO Christopher Ruddy published a positive interview with former president Bill Clinton on Newsmax.com, followed by a positive cover story in Newsmax magazine.
-The New York Times said with reference to the event that politics had made "strange bedfellows."
+From its founding in 1998, Newsmax became known for its anti-Clinton content.
+However in the fall of 2007, Newsmax CEO Christopher Ruddy published a favorable review of former president Bill Clinton's book Giving: How Each of Us Can Change the World and a positive interview with him at Newsmax.com, followed by a positive cover story in Newsmax magazine.
+The New York Times said with reference to the event that politics had made "strange bedfellows".
 Bill Clinton also visited the Newsmax headquarters in West Palm Beach in 2010.
-In 2014, Newsmax donated $1 million to the Clinton Foundation and CEO Christopher Ruddy has accompanied President Clinton on foundation trips to Africa.
+In 2014, Newsmax donated $1 million to the Clinton Foundation and Ruddy has accompanied Clinton on foundation trips to Africa.